jk377y/mow-and-grow/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

-## ***STILL IN DEVELOPMENT***
+## ***STILL IN DEVELOPMENT***  &emsp; https://mow-and-grow.vercel.app/
+- Current issue is deploying the backend on Vercel.
+I am currently working on a solution.
+Mostly issues related to CORS policies.
+Will resolve soon.

 ## Description
 This is a web application that I built for my son to schedule his clients for his lawn mower business.
 Nothing made me more proud than to be able to help him with his own ambitions.
 This a full stack application using React and MongoDB.
 It is basically a glorified TODO application but organizes his clients and their appointments chronologically.

 ## Usage